 Such changes are likely to occur even if the building occupants maintain interior environmental conditions through use of a heating and/or air-conditioning system.

 By utilizing the knowledge we gain by being members of the NWFA and continuously advancing our understanding of wood by attending classes, we can assist you, the homeowner, in making the right choices.
 (Why use an NWFA Member?)

-If you are considering refinishing your hardwood floors, we can help!
+If you are considering hardwood floor installation, we can help!
 Contact us here.